qasim313/beat_boxing/README.md

 # beat_boxing
+This is the first Android that I have created.
-This is an Android application which cointain songs and some beats.
-The main objective of this app is that, the user can make its own rhythm on his\her favourite songs using different beats.
+This Android application contains songs and some beats.
+Its main objective is for the user to create the rhythm of their favorite songs using different beats.

 ## Enjoy!